 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic assessments.
-Training for staff to ensure assessments are interpreted and Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and 4, 5 & 6 are interpreted and administered correctly.
-Monitoring Pupil Progress Education Endowment Foundation EEF Embedding dialogic activities across the school curriculum.
-These can support pu- pils to articulate key ideas, consolidate un- derstanding and ex- There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit 4, 5 & 6 tend vocabulary.
-Strand Education Endowment Foundation EEF We will purchase resources and fund ongoing teacher training.
+Training for staff to ensure assessments are interpreted and administered correctly.
+Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 4, 5 & 6 Embedding dialogic activities across the school curriculum.
+These can support pupils to articulate key ideas, consolidate understanding and extend vocabulary.
+There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are effective, with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment 1, 4, 5 & 6 We will purchase resources and fund ongoing staff training.
+Foundation EEF - Marves 2